What is an internship and what does it entail?

 Why do an internship?

-An internship provides the bridge between the theoretical and the practical; between an academic setting and the workplace; between the School and the professional community.
+An internship provides the bridge between the theoretical and the practical; between an academic setting and the workplace; between the School and the greater Columbia community and beyond.

 Choosing an Internship

-Once a sponsor agrees to take an intern, the intern coordinator processes a contract that gives students the opportunity to enroll for credit.
+Students are encouraged and helped with advice on resumes and samples of work.
+Once a sponsor agrees to take an intern, the intern coordinator processes a contract which gives students the opportunity to enroll for credit.

 When can internships be taken?